cbio3lab/LiProS/README.md

 ---

-This repository contains every script, dataset, and supplementary information of our manuscript "LiProS: FAIR simulation workflow to Predict Accurate Lipophilicity Profiles for Small Molecules.", *ChemRxiv*, **2024**: https://doi.org/10.26434/chemrxiv-2024-znppb-v2
+This repository contains every script, dataset, and supplementary information of our manuscript "LiProS: Findable, Accessible, Interoperable, and Reusable Data Simulation Workflow to Predict Accurate Lipophilicity Profiles for Small Molecules.", *Mol.
+Inform.*, **2025**, *44 (8)*, e202500136: [https://doi.org/10.26434/chemrxiv-2024-znppb-v2](https://doi.org/10.1002/minf.70007)

+---

+**RECENT UPDATES IN OUR COLAB NOTEBOOK:**

+* 12/07/2025 *(debugging regarding incompatible numpy versions)*
+*   22/08/2025 *(slight optimization to the cells to import your data as a `.xlsx` file)*
+*   27/08/2025 *(fixed incompatibilities regarding the recent switch of Google Colab to Python 3.12)*